1. In-store Revenue

 Food and beverage data analytics show that personalized marketing is the best way to harness new opportunities.
-With actionable insights and consumer feedback businesses can better understand market dynamics, evolving customer needs, and the best strategies to meet them.
+With actionable food insights and consumer feedback businesses can better understand market dynamics, evolving consumer needs, and the best strategies to meet them.

 Offering combo deals, value-added options is a great way to attract and retain customers.

 Customers have access to several platforms where they are exposed to a wide variety of ideas, images, and campaigns.
 Their feelings toward a certain dish or new campaign is often evident on social media.
 The information and knowledge accumulated through this offers a nuanced insight into customers’ reactions and emotions toward specific products.

 Access to food and beverage data analytics is highly sought after.
 It is a critical factor especially in new food product development and is often deployed by food giants.

 With direct influence on human health, the food and beverage industry needs end-to-end transparency in their supply chain.
 Food contamination is a significant obstacle.
 Additionally, product life span decreases during logistics.

 Transparency is maintained by predicting storage conditions, environmental demographics, contamination, weather, shelf-life, etc. These predictive models are based on food and beverage data analytics.
 Additionally, they assist in inventory management by alerting owners whenever there is a shortage.